RIKEN-RCCS/lens3/test/trivial/README.md

-# Stupid Tests
+# Trivial Tests

-These (in "test/stupid") are very simple tests.
+These (in "test/trivial") are very simple tests.
 Note the tests leave garbage files.
-Run the tests in the "test/stupid" directory, because some tests need sample files which are in "test/stupid".
+Run the tests in the "test/trivial" directory, because some tests need sample files which are in "test/trivial".

 The secret of S3 should be prepared in ".aws/*" in advance.
 Also, a bucket needs to be created in advance.
 The environment variables "EP"